joakimk/xa-006/README.md

 0. Save
 0. Commit the changes made to demo.rocket.

-## Exporting the final result to a HTML file
+## Exporting the final result to xa-006.html

     mix release

-See release.html

 ## License